sgupta701/amongus_hand-control/README.md

 *demo soon*
 ---
 ```
-### ⚠️ Demo Notice
+#### ⚠️ please note

-..so this project is a demo only,  not a commercial product and is just created for experimental purposes.
+..so this project is a demo only,  not a product; and is created just for experimenting.

 - designed for the web version of among us
 - crewmate tasks require mouse interactions, which are not currently supported by this gesture system.